RTBRuhan/RTBRuhan/README.md

 ## I do Random things

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently doing my C.M.T
-- 👯 I’m looking to collaborate with other content creators
+- 👯 Interested to colaborate on Fun projects
 - 🥅 Current Goals: Contribute more to Fun projects

 ### Connect with me: